Ask A Vet: Pawp Online Vets Talk Dog Exercise & Cat Litter Box Habits

 Being able to talk to a vet online can be a real comfort for pet parents.
 It’s like having a 24/7 vet in your pocket for general pet questions — like if your dog is eating right or why your cat has flaky skin — or for pet emergency situations — like if your dog eats chocolate or if your cat is refusing to eat at all.
 Pawp’s online vets can provide cat and dog owners with reliable, real-time vet advice and information they can trust.

 It’s not always easy to get an answer about your pet you can count on, but Pawp’s digital vet clinic connects members to licensed veterinarians instantly, for any pet question or concern, anytime day or night.
 Let them know your pet’s details so they can provide unique health advice for your cat or dog.
-If you do need help beyond a virtual vet appointment, Pawp’s online vets can also activate a $3,000 emergency fund to help pet owners pay their vet bill before leaving the clinic.
+If you do need help beyond a virtual vet appointment, Pawp’s online vets can also activate a $3,000 emergency protection to help pet owners pay their vet bill before leaving the clinic.

 Every week, Pawp’s online vets answer questions they’ve received from pet parents.
 While last week’s Ask A Vet dealt with vet bills and separation anxiety, this week’s Ask A Vet is about telemedicine, dog exercise, and cat nutrition.